 Petrobras (PBR) Gains As Market Dips: What You Should Know

-Petrobras will be looking to display strength as it nears its next earnings release.
+Investors will be hoping for strength from Petrobras as it approaches its next earnings release.
 In that report, analysts expect Petrobras to post earnings of $0.78 per share.
 This would mark a year-over-year decline of 4.88%.
-Our most recent consensus estimate is calling for quarterly revenue of $24.44 billion, up 75.69% from the year-ago period.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $24.44 billion, up 75.69% from the year-ago period.

 Investors might also notice recent changes to analyst estimates for Petrobras.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.57% higher.
-Petrobras is currently a Zacks Rank #3 (Hold).

-Looking at its valuation, Petrobras is holding a Forward P/E ratio of 4.31.
-Its industry sports an average Forward P/E of 5.56, so we one might conclude that Petrobras is trading at a discount comparatively.
+Valuation is also important, so investors should note that Petrobras has a Forward P/E ratio of 4.64 right now.
+This valuation marks a discount compared to its industry's average Forward P/E of 5.54.

-Investors should also note that PBR has a PEG ratio of 0.18 right now.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Oil and Gas - Integrated - Emerging Markets industry currently had an average PEG ratio of 0.18 as of yesterday's close.
+Investors should also note that PBR has a PEG ratio of 0.2 right now.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Oil and Gas - Integrated - Emerging Markets was holding an average PEG ratio of 0.18 at yesterday's closing price.

 The Oil and Gas - Integrated - Emerging Markets industry is part of the Oils-Energy sector.
-This group has a Zacks Industry Rank of 104, putting it in the top 41% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 104, which puts it in the top 41% of all 250+ industries.

 To follow PBR in the coming trading sessions, be sure to utilize Zacks.com.